 Aurora case studies and stories

 In partnership with the Brunel University, Robert Gordon University, University College Dublin, and the University of Edinburgh, we have created four institutional case studies to share learning and insight from participating in Aurora; Aurora institutional case studies.

 Encouraging and recognising commitment to advancing gender equality.

-The Athena SWAN Charter is a framework which is used across the globe to support and transform gender equality within higher education and research.
-Established in 2005 to encourage and recognise commitment to advancing the careers of women in science, technology, engineering, maths and medicine (STEMM) employment, the charter is now being used across the globe to address gender equality more broadly, and not just barriers to progression that affect women.
+The Athena Swan Charter is a framework which is used around the world to support and transform gender equality within higher education and research.
+Established in 2005 to encourage and recognise commitment to advancing the careers of women in science, technology, engineering, maths and medicine (STEMM) employment, the charter is

 now used globally to advance gender equality (not just women’s equality) within all academic subject areas.
 The framework has recently been transformed to enhance the systems and processes that underpin the UK Charter to ensure it is fit for the future of the UK HE sector.